codegen-showcase/real_estate_api_py/real_estate_api_py/resources/property/README.md

 ### Property Search API <a name="search"></a>

 Searchable API for list building, search counts, and advanced filtering on properties.
 You can also use this API to implement your own comparables API, or property analytics API.

-Questions?
-Contact our team to ask us for best practices with using this API.This API implements easy paging so your apps can easily manage filtered results in a results pane with paging.
+This API implements easy paging so your apps can easily manage filtered results in a results pane with paging.
 When your user clicks on a result, just use the id from this API to get the full property results using the Property Detail API.
-Questions on best practices for implementing paged property results in your app?
-Just contact our team.

 **API Endpoint**: `POST /v2/PropertySearch`